 In addition, he predominantly produces so-called environmental portraits.
-These are photos that capture the subject(s) in their typical environment, e.g. at home, in their workplace (as shown immediately above).
-Such images can serve to tell us something about the subject’s way of life and their habitual surroundings.
+These are photos that capture the subject(s) in their typical environment, e.g. at home, in their workplace.
+Such images can serve to tell us something about a subject’s way of life and their habitual surroundings.

 George seemed to be especially interested in portraits, as three of the images in his collection appear to be photos-of-photos, i.e. George has re-photographed original paper print photographs.
 For example, on the glass plate showing Soldier with Baton, it is clear that this is a photograph of a printed paper photograph (of the soldier holding a baton) that has been pinned to a board.
 You can still see the large metal pins holding the paper photo onto the board and the shadows cast by the pins, demonstrating that George re-photographed the pinned-down photo from above with an additional light source directly above.
 The non-cropped image, showing the pins, is reproduced below.

 Similarly, Oval Portrait of Soldier (reproduced below) is a likely candidate for another photo by George of a printed paper photograph.
 The original studio portrait of the soldier appears to have been developed through a mask to create the popular oval framing effect.

 Finally, on the assumption that George did not have his own studio setup, glass plate Soldier Sitting with Hat would also seem to be a photograph taken by George of an original printed paper studio-produced photograph (the studio back cloth can be seen with a ruffled edge against the tiled floor behind the chair).